kaorahi/katawrap/sample/README.md

 * sgf/: sample SGF files
 * sample_result.jsonl: results of analysis by KataGo with katawrap
 * katawrap_sample.ipynb: usege of analysis results with Python (Jupyter notebook)
+* google_colab/: sample for katawrap on Google Colaboratory

 ## Note